 - Did GEMA get the impression that OpenAI was not sufficiently aware of fundamental differences between U.S. and European copyright laws?

 GEMA believes there were no misconceptions on OpenAI’s part.
 In this context they noted that German copyright law is even stricter than EU law in this regard.
-GEMA assumes that OpenAI is a sophisticated litigant that knows what it’s doing. - Why did GEMA sue in Munich?
+GEMA assumes that OpenAI is a sophisticated litigant that knows what it’s doing. - Why did GEMA elect to sue in Munich?
 Did the Munich I Regional Court’s reputation as a strict patent enforcement venue play a role?

 GEMA answered that it was the obvious choice as they are based there, though they confirmed that legally they could have sued anywhere in Germany.
 They added a second consideration: they want their case to be adjudicated as swiftly as possible, so the speed of the forum was a factor.
 In this context, GEMA also mentioned that this matter will likely have to be decided by the highest court, and that a preliminary reference to the ECJ (i.e., a request for clarification of questions of EU law prior to a ruling by the referring court) might happen even from the court of first instance.
 While GEMA did not say so, ai fray believes that GEMA may have taken note of the fact that the Munich I Regional Court has already referred two questions of intellectual property law to the ECJ, though only the highest court of an EU member state has an obligation to do so if a serious question of EU law is raised.
 A couple of years ago, a preliminary reference from Munich made preliminary injunctions over patents more widely available in the EU.
-And last month the Munich I Regional Court’s 21st Civil Chamber (one of the IP law divisions) referred a question concerning exclusive marketing rights for medications to the ECJ. - Is GEMA primarily seeking an injunction in order to force OpenAI to the negotiating table?
+And last month the Munich I Regional Court’s 21st Civil Chamber (one of the IP law divisions) referred a question concerning exclusive marketing rights for medications to the ECJ. - Is GEMA primarily seeking an injunction in order to force OpenAI to come to the negotiating table?

 GEMA had previously explained that this is a model action over only a few of the copyrighted works in its portfolio (as opposed to a class action seeking compensation for all right holders).
 They want to prove that “this is not like in the United States where some questions are open for the time being.”
 GEMA also made it clear at today’s briefing that they do not want to prevent OpenAI from using its material, but seek to ensure what they can consider fair compensation.
 In response to ai fray‘s specific question about the primary remedy, GEMA acknowledged that injunctive relief is key, but noted that there are also other claims, such as the request for an accounting (information that would enable GEMA to calculate a damages claim).